 I laid down on the bottom of the shower and let the warm water rush over me.
 I looked down even though the water burned my eyes and watched as the thick brown water rushed towards the drain.
 I’d been so preoccupied with everything over the last few weeks that I had never really stopped to look at my body.
 At this very moment I touched my thighs, they were thin and hard, my knees had blisters on them from all the exercises I had to do on them since I broke my foot, and my feet even looked boney.
 I felt bad for my stomach for having suffered from my stress the day before, and at this very moment it was even more bloated from all the food I had eaten.
 My body was finally relaxing for the first time in months – I let my tears get washed away by the shower and I silently screamed/sobbed.
 It felt so good to just let my body be a human controlled by its natural state and not be controlled by me, it’s mind.

 Then Rasmus knocked on the door, “Brooke are you ok?” and he opened it.
 I lifted my voice and said “Yeah I’m just thinking a little!” he said “Ok.
 You’ve been in there for almost 45 minutes.”
 I replied “I know, it’s ok, the hotel doesn’t care.
-I’m just relaxing.
-But… when my key card locked me out of the room… do you think it’s like the universe telling me that I’m letting my interests lock me out from you?!”
-Rasmus said “Brooke.
-No. You got locked out of the hotel room.
-You know I support you and think what you do is great.
-Come back to bed when you’re ready.”
+I’m just relaxing.”

-I sat on the floor of my hot tub time machine for another 20 minutes and let my mind race, wander, and jump from my childhood, through adolescence, to adulthood and beyond, letting each fond thought, each word of wisdom, every kind soul whose touched me grace my minds picture show.
-I think I wrote 5 chapters of my future book in those 20 minutes.
+I sat on the floor of the bathtub for another 20 minutes and let my mind race, wander, and jump from my childhood, through adolescence, to adulthood and beyond, letting each fond thought, each word of wisdom, every kind soul whose touched me grace my minds picture show.
 Then finally, I took my pruned fingers up to the spigot and turned the water off.

 This journey is but one of many I will have in my life, but it has been profound.
 The places in my mind that I’ve been able to tap into through this experience is unlike anything I’ve ever had before.
 I’m not sure what is next, but I can assure you that these weeks were only but the beginning of something bigger.